 The resurrected are likened to locusts; why particularly locusts?
 Recent research benefiting from micro cameras conducted by a systematic observation of insects have given us an idea about the reason for the selection of locusts as an example.
-To begin with, swarms of locusts, billions of them together, give the impression of a vast rain cloud without end, a black mass stretching far and wide many kilometers!
+To begin with, swarms of locusts, billions of them together, give the impression of a vast rain cloud without end, a black mass stretching far and wide 3 to 5 kilometers!
 Locusts bury their eggs in the earth and their larvae spend some time under the ground before they eventually emerge to the surface.

 Take for instance the locusts, part of the fauna of New England, USA; in the month of May of the year in which they attain their 17th year, these insects emerge from under the ground where they have been living for years and years.
-Suppose, you tell a man: “We’ll shut you up in a dark cell without a wristwatch and you’ll have no contact whatsoever with the outside world and you’ll be released at the end of the 17th day.” it is very doubtful that he will be able to know exactly the time when he will be let out.
+Suppose, you tell a man: “We’ll shut you up in a dark cell without a wristwatch and you’ll have no contact whatsoever with the outside world and you’ll be released at the end of the 17th day.”
+It is very doubtful that he will be able to know exactly the time when he will be let out.
 There is a similarity between the rebirth of locusts and man’s resurrection.

 – After a long time

 – Under the ground

 – They rise to the surface of the earth

 The parables and metaphors in the Quran are many.
 These figures of speech are to help us to understand better the meanings of the verses.

-And such are the parables We set forth for the people,
+43- And such are the parables We set forth for the people,

-We have put forth for the people every kind of parable
+27- We have put forth for the people every kind of parable

 THE MIRACLES CONTAINED IN THE QURAN ARE EVIDENCE PROVING THE COMING OF THE HEREAFTER

-A great deal of space is reserved for the description of life Hereafter in the Quran.
+A great deal of space is reserved for the description of life in Hereafter in the Quran.
 Next to the existence of God, the most important message is that there is an afterlife and that man will receive recompense or retribution there.
 1400 years ago, the Quran elaborated on physics, embryology, geology and zoology.
 There was no inaccuracy or misreckoning in any of the information supplied in it.
 Everything is perfectly expressed in the most unambiguous way.

 The greatest claim of the Quran is the declaration of God’s existence and the fact that no partner should be attributed to Him.
 The Quran reflects the Omnipotence and Omniscience and Artistry of God: the One, the Eternal and the Absolute.
 The messages it contains enables masses of people to choose the right path, the path of the chosen.
 It has saved many people from perdition, idolatry and atheism while confirming the Scriptures and prophets that preceded it.
 In short, those who comprehend the importance of the question whether God exists or not, will also appreciate the importance of the Quran, since it provides a conclusive answer to that question:

-1- The Quran’s most important message is God’s uniqueness and oneness.
+1. The Quran’s most important message is God’s uniqueness and oneness.
 The Quran has guided millions of people in the right path.

-2- The predictions it contains have no precedent.
+2. The predictions it contains have no precedent.
 This very fact proves that its original source is God, and confirms that its messages are true.

 All these miracles and the mission that the Quran has assumed prove that it is the word of God and that one should put his complete trust in it.
 The Quran’s greatest message, next to that of the existence of God, is the existence of the Hereafter.
 Every miracle evidencing the reliability of the Quran is also a proof of the existence of the Hereafter and the Day of Judgment.

 The evidence of a life after death or a Hereafter are many.
 One of the main signs is man’s aspiration for immortality.
 God has provided water for the thirsty and food for the hungry.
-If He did not want to give, then He would not give the desire to want.
+If He did not want to give, then He would not have given the desire to want.
 It is again He who has created in man the aspiration for immortality.
 Since He has done so, His promise shall be fulfilled.
 God’s promise is sure to be gratified.

 The most important and self-contained evidence of the existence of the Hereafter is God’s promise.
 Is it possible that God would disappoint the believers who trust God, dedicate themselves to God and seek the Hereafter in their actions, while justifying disbelievers who deny the Hereafter, who disregard His messages, who fabricate lies about Him and mock those who are in the right path?
 Lies are a proof of imperfection, while everything is perfect with God.